drewrisinger/pem/docs/backward-compatibility.rst

 If there is the need to break compatibility:

 1. It will be announced in the :doc:`changelog`,
-2. a deprecation warning will be raised for a year,
+2. A deprecation warning will be raised for a year,
-3. backward compatibility will be finally broken no earlier than one year after step 1.
+3. Backward compatibility will be finally broken no earlier than one year after step 1.